Discover more from Climatic Thoughts

 The concern about the growing risk of cyber-physical attacks as electricity goes online comes from the fact that traditional power plants which specifically try to separate their control systems from the rest of the internet have already been compromised in recent years.
 Andy Greenberg’s Sandworm provides a fascinating account of how Russia was able to remotely bring down Ukranian power plants multiple times.
 If critical infrastructure which strives to air-gap itself from the web can be taken down, then what confidence can we have in consumer-grade technology that will increasingly play a role in when and where electricity gets made and stored.
 Putting aside the vulnerability of internet based communication, there’s all the software that will serve as the orchestrator in our clean energy future.
 The code written to perform the dance across time and space will exponentially increase the surface area available to would-be attackers.
 Look no further than the recent SolarWinds hack for proof of this risk.
 The coming smart grid is critical to mitigating climate change, but its vulnerabilities could wreak havoc upon countless parts of our lives.

 As one example of how these cyber-physical risks play out, consider the fleets of electric trucks and vans that are about to hit the streets.
 One report projects there will be 54,000 of these vehicles on the road in the US by 2025.
 If each of these vehicles has a modest 100 kWh battery, it adds up to 5.4 gigawatt hours of energy needed per night to charge them up.
-For comparison, that’s the output of a large coal-fired power plant...over the course of a whole year.
+For comparison, that’s more than half of the output of a large coal-fired power plant...over the course of a whole year.
 Now imagine if the charging station software for a fleet of delivery trucks is hacked thereby giving attackers the ability to stop or start charging the trucks at will.
 Such control over even one fleet in a city could cause massive disruption to its grid, let alone the business of the company operating the fleet.
 While nothing like this has happened yet, there is research that maps out a feasible way to conduct almost exactly this type of attack.
 Thousands of large roaming batteries controlled by software and connected to the internet present a risk that we're not prepared for today.

 To reduce the cyber risk that’s coupled with decarbonizing everything, the first step is to better quantify said risk and account for it when making decisions.
 It’s so early on that even the metrics to define what’s acceptable aren’t fully baked.
 Most of what can be found is still in the realm of research papers.
 Daniel Geer, a famous cybersecurity expert, has repeatedly pushed for the quantification of cyber-risk as connectivity and interdependency booms.
 We might never get to actuarial standards of risk measurement but even low-medium-high estimates for potential economic loss in the event of disruptions will be useful.
 The quantification of risk will allow for more meaningful comparisons when dealing with power generation or storage proposals.
 Consider closed loop pumped hydro systems (massive water batteries).
 Cost estimates for digging the reservoirs and filling them with water run in the billions making them infeasible to scale up today.
 However since they can operate without much connectivity, the risk of cyber-physical attacks will be low.
 Especially if the alternative for a decision-maker is for example reliance on vehicle-2-grid technology (EVs serve as batteries for the grid).
 That option should be more expensive when considering the risk of all the dependencies that could be hacked.
 These adjustments based on the potential for cyber-physical compromise may lead to significant shifts in the solutions chosen.
 The path to more quantification seems likely to come from the cyber-insurance industry as it expands further into renewable energy technology and distributed energy management.
 Not accounting for the true costs of “smart” solutions is foolish in the best case and disastrous in the worst.